kbenard/IoT-management-hub/README.md

 A markdown documentation page is available for the Device API controller:
 - [Device API](documentation/Device/index.md)

+## Monitoring

+A basic monitoring dashboard for Device history has been setup though MongoDB Atlas, it can be accessed on request.
+An old sample in PDF format can also be found in this repository [here](documentation/Monitoring/monitoring-report-example.pdf)

 ## Compile and run the project

 ```bash